nextlevelshit/web-coding-classes/WCC-Session-3/index.md

 The so called DOM represents the rendered HTML document.
 This is not equal to the source code.
-The source code is more or less the basis of your document and top some elements migth change during runtime, e.g. through JS scripts or other programming.
+The source code is more or less the basis of your document and top some elements might change during runtime, e.g. through JS scripts or other programming.
 When you've opened the DOM you can hover each element and it will be highlighted inside your view.
 This part of the developer tools is mostly useful for analysing the rendered DOM, removing parts or rearranging elements.